-- 1. Responsible Department: Public Works - 2.
-Brief Description and Purpose: - 4 The Equipment Rental Reserve is an internal service fund used to provide for the accumulation of - 5 revenues (reserves) which allows for the replacement of the City's vehicles and equipment.
-The Public - 6 Works Department, Administration Division took over management of the Fund in 2018 while - 7 Administrative Services continues to provide the fiduciary accounting of the Fund.
-The Public Works - 8 Department's Fleet Program also provides maintenance services under Fund 511. - 9 3.
-Highlights and Accomplishments during 2021-2022: - 10 Public Works had the FCS Group in 2020 perform an analysis of the Fleet Replacement and Operations - systems to verify fleet practices, cash balances, and the plan forward.
-This analysis showed that the two - funds, 511, Fleet Operations and Maintenance, and 510, Equipment Rental Reserve had sufficient funds - 13 to meet current and future operational and replacement needs.
-The analysis confirmed that the - replacement rates being used were adequate to meet future replacement costs across the fleet.
-The - analysis also created a best practices spreadsheet for tracking and forecasting city replacements.
-This - plan has been implemented over the past biennium and the findings of the analysis have been proven to be true. - 18 In 2021-22, the Equipment Rental Reserve Fund replaced several vehicles and other equipment: - 9 Police Department vehicles, including 6 patrol vehicles, 1 K9 vehicle, 1 Admin vehicle, and 1 Jail vehicle. - 10 Public Works vehicles and equipment, including an excavator, de-icer, paint truck, backhoe, vactor, TV Van, trailer, Engineering truck and a fleet vehicle. - 3 Parks, Recreation and Cultural Arts vehicles and equipment, including a bus, mower, and maintenance truck. - 25 In 2022, the fund started the process of saving for electric vehicles in several departments. - 26 -continued next page-
+Responsible Department: Public Works

+The Equipment Rental Reserve is an internal service fund used to provide for the accumulation of revenues (reserves) which allows for the replacement of the City's vehicles and equipment.
+The Public Works Department, Administration Division took over management of the Fund in 2018 while Administrative Services continues to provide the fiduciary accounting of the Fund.
+The Public Works Department's Fleet Program also provides maintenance services under Fund 511.

+Public Works had the FCS Group in 2020 perform an analysis of the Fleet Replacement and Operations systems to verify fleet practices, cash balances, and the plan forward.
+This analysis showed that the two funds, 511, Fleet Operations and Maintenance, and 510, Equipment Rental Reserve had sufficient funds to meet current and future operational and replacement needs.
+The analysis confirmed that the replacement rates being used were adequate to meet future replacement costs across the fleet.
+The analysis also created a best practices spreadsheet for tracking and forecasting city replacements.
+This plan has been implemented over the past biennium and the findings of the analysis have been proven to be true.

+In 2021-22, the Equipment Rental Reserve Fund replaced several vehicles and other equipment:

+- 9 Police Department vehicles, including 6 patrol vehicles, 1 K9 vehicle, 1 Admin vehicle, and 1 Jail vehicle. - 10 Public Works vehicles and equipment, including an excavator, de-icer, paint truck, backhoe, vactor, TV Van, trailer, Engineering truck and a fleet vehicle. - 3 Parks, Recreation and Cultural Arts vehicles and equipment, including a bus, mower, and maintenance truck.

+In 2022, the fund started the process of saving for electric vehicles in several departments. -continued next page-